Girgias/php-rfc-bool-string-deprecation/README.md

 ## Proposed PHP Version

-Next minor version, i.e. PHP 8.1.
+Deprecation: next minor version, i.e. PHP 8.1.

+Promotion to TypeError: next major version, i.e. PHP 9.0.

 ## Unaffected PHP Functionality

  - Manual casting to string will not emit a deprecation diagnostic.
  - String to boolean implicit coercions are not affected.
  - Strict type behaviour is unaffected.
+ - Coercion from bool to int
+ - Coercion from bool to float

 ## Future scope